budak7273/EarlyAndFreeBlueprintDesigner/README.md

 _-Alejandro_

-After installing the mod, the 3 vanilla Blueprint Designers and Blueprints tab of the build gun will be automatically unlocked for you, and the Blueprint Designer will cost ~~nothing~~ (currently 1 Leaf to work around a vanilla bug) to place.
+After installing the mod,
+the 3 vanilla Blueprint Designers and Blueprints tab of the build gun will be automatically unlocked for you, and Blueprint Designers will cost nothing to place.
 Using a Blueprint to build something still costs its build cost, of course.

 If you uninstall the mod, you will still have access to the Designer building recipe (albeit changed back to its base-game cost) and you will retain access to Blueprint usage in the Build Gun.

 ## Extensibility